Building Your Pet’s First Aid Kit

 In an emergency, you don’t want to be scrambling around the house gathering supplies and making do with what you can find.
 A little preparation, in the form of a first aid kit, can make a significant difference in the outcome of a medical crisis.

 While most households have a first aid kit for the human occupants, many forget the need for another separate kit for their four-legged family members.
 Whether you choose to purchase an already assembled kit, or build your own, having a first aid kit specifically for your pet is a necessity.
-You can’t plan for everything, but there are some essential items that you should ensure are included in your kit (see our full First Aid Kit checklist here).
+You can’t plan for everything, but there are some essential items that you should ensure are included in your kit (see our full First Aid for Dogs checklist here).

 Paperwork & Phone Numbers